-- Adhere to the School COVID-19 Response Plan and the control measures outlined. - Complete the RTW form before they return to work. - Must inform the Principal if there are any other circumstances relating to COVID-19, not included in the form, which may need to be disclosed to facilitate their safe return to the workplace. - Must complete COVID-19 Induction Training and any other training required prior to their return to school. - Must be aware of, and adhere to, good hygiene and respiratory etiquette.
-Coordinate practices and work with their colleagues to ensure that physical distancing is maintained.

-- Make themselves aware of the symptoms of COVID-19 and monitor their own wellbeing. - Self-isolate at home and contact their GP promptly for further advice if they display any symptoms of COVID-19. - Not return to or attend school if they have symptoms of COVID-19 under any circumstances. - Adhere to the procedure outlined above if they develop any symptoms of COVID-19 whilst within the school facility. - Keep themselves informed of the updated advice of the public health authorities and comply with same.
+- Adhere to the School COVID-19 Response Plan and the control measures outlined. - Complete the RTW form before they return to work. - Must inform the Principal if there are any other circumstances relating to COVID-19, not included in the form, which may need to be disclosed to facilitate their safe return to the workplace. - New staff must complete COVID-19 Induction Training and any other training required prior to their return to school. - Must be aware of, and adhere to, good hygiene and respiratory etiquette.
+Coordinate practices and work with their colleagues to ensure that physical distancing is maintained. - Make themselves aware of the symptoms of COVID-19 and monitor their own wellbeing. - Self-isolate at home and contact their GP promptly for further advice if they display any symptoms of COVID-19. - Not return to or attend school if they have symptoms of COVID-19 under any circumstances. - Follow the HSE guidance if they are identified as a close contact. - If they have travelled outside of Ireland; in such instances staff are advised to consult and follow latest Government advice in relation to foreign travel. - If they develop any symptoms of COVID-19 whilst within the school facility, they should adhere to the procedure outlined above. - Keep informed of the updated advice of the public health authorities and comply with same - Cooperate with any public health personnel and their school for contact tracing purposes and follow any public health advice given in the event of a case or outbreak in their school - Undergo any COVID-19 testing that may be required as part of mass or serial testing as advised by Public Health